 The TRSB superconducting state may also exist in the vortex phase.
 However, the magnetic field inhomogeneities in this phase will be dominant at high fields.
-Next, we discuss the response of cuprates to applied magnetic fields above $B{c1}$ .
+Next, we discuss the response of the cuprates to high applied magnetic fields above B{c1} .